learnpixelart/pixelart.js/README.md

 ```

 Note: For now there's no magic type inference for function signatures -
-you MUST annotate all ruby function.
+you MUST annotate all ruby functions.
 Example:

 ``` ruby